mryndzionek/composable-sdr/README.md

 ![soapy-sdr](images/soapy-sdr.png)

-Blue arrows a choices in signal flow.
-First choice the data source:
+Blue arrows are choices in signal flow.
+First choice is the data source:
-SoapySDR compatible SDR receiver, or a CF32 samples file.
+SoapySDR compatible SDR receiver, or a CF32/WAV file.
 Next choice is usage of the PFB channelizer.
 If it's enabled, then the output signals can be written to separate files, or mixed together and written into one file.